jimcaldarise/FindYourHat/README.md

 penalty for backtracking.

 ## Future Improvements
-   +Guarantee a solvable board using a recursive backtracking algorithm.
++ Guarantee a solvable board using a recursive backtracking algorithm.
-   +Improve graphics by integrating this into a web app.
++ Improve graphics by integrating this into a web app.
-   +Hide the holes and have a "3 strikes" gameplay +Implement a timer which gets shorter and shorter with each new game.
++ Hide the holes and have a "3 strikes" gameplay
++ Implement a timer which gets shorter and shorter with each new game.
-   +Implement progressive difficulty, adding extra holes with each new game
++ Implement progressive difficulty, adding extra holes with each new game